Home

 DC-3 on a Grass Strip This video shows a Douglas DC-3 painted in Piedmont Airlines livery landing on the grass at Ferrell's Fly-In on Lake Norman.
 Contributed by Ken Roberts (and others).

-Added Info from Eric Schmidt, of the Carolinas Aviation Museum, Charlotte, NC:
+New Info 5/4/07, from Eric Schmidt, of the Carolinas Aviation Museum, Charlotte, NC:

 "I love that video of a DC-3 on a grass strip.
 I recognized it right away.
 It was built in '42 as a C-47 and sold right after the war as surplus.
 It stayed with several companies and then, in the late '70s, was bought by Piedmont Airlines, who had it converted to a DC-3, as seen on the video.
 They used it for PR, incentive flights and employee excursions.
 Piedmont wanted a DC-3 since that's what they started the airline with.
 When US Airways bought them out, of course they didn't want it and put it on the market.
 Thanks to the generosity of many people we bought it and still fly it to air shows as shown."